Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 My first time in Muxía, there was a fabulous sunset.
 I was so lucky to see it.
 The Nosa Señora da Barca sanctuary looked entirely different in the setting light.
 Here it is below, as it looked during the re-construction.

 At the northern point of the peninsula, there is a lighthouse and yet another on the distant shore of the bay.
 I patiently waited to snap a shot of both lighthouses lit at the same time.
-Look carefully in the photo below, and you will see its guiding light.
+Look carefully in the photo below, and you will see the guiding lights.

-With a bottle of wine, we sat and toasted the end of our Camino de Santiago, and were afforded one of the most amazing sunsets I have ever witnessed.
+With a bottle of wine, my Camino partner and I sat and toasted the end of our Camino de Santiago, and were afforded one of the most amazing sunsets I have ever witnessed.

 We were delighted and felt so blessed to be able to be here in this moment in time, joining all those pilgrims of the past, present and future.